luciorq/wsi-anon/README.md

 make
 ```

+and run with `bin/wsi-anon.out /path/to/wsi.tif` afterwards.

 This will build the object files and subsequently a static and a shared library.
 Also the console application will be build as .out file.
-These files are stored under `/bin/`.
+These files are stored under `bin/`.
 Note that this will use the default Makefile.

 To build the console application in debug mode type